arangodb/docs/oasis/access-control.md

 1. Limit allowed authentication providers.
 2. Specify an allowed domain list.

+{% hint 'info' %}
+Note that users who do not meet the restrictions will not be granted permissions for any resource in the organization.
+These users can still be members of the organization.
+{% endhint %}

 Using the first option, you can limit which **authentication providers** are accepted for users trying to access an organization in Oasis.
-The following commands are available:
+The following commands are available to configure this option:

 - `oasisctl get organization authentication providers` - allows you to see which authentication providers are enabled for accessing a specific organization
 - `oasisctl update organization authentication providers` - allows you to update a list of authentication providers for an organization to which the authenticated user has access